 Sales and marketing expense increased \$16.9 million, or 75%, from \$22.6 million for the year ended December 31, 2020 to \$39.4 million for the year ended December 31, 2021, a result of continued investment to drive revenue growth, additional employees and increased compensation-related expenses including stock based compensation primarily related to options granted in 2021, as compared to the prior year.
-As a percent of total revenue, sales and marketing expenses increased to 18% for the year ended December 31, 2021 from 16% for the year ended December 31, 2020.
+As a percent of total revenue, sales and marketing expenses increased to 18% for the year ended December 31, 2020.